apache/etch/doc/README.txt

 If you would like to generate the documentation, you need the following components.

-- sudo apt-get install docbook
+- sudo apt-get install docbook5-xml
 - sudo apt-get install docbook-xsl
 - sudo apt-get install docbook-xsl-doc-pdf
 - sudo apt-get install xsltproc